apache/mxnet/docs/api/clojure/module.md

 ```

-To assign parameter and aux state values, use `set-params` function.
+To assign parameter and aux state values, use the `set-params` function.

 ```clojure
 (m/set-params new-mod {:arg-params (m/arg-params new-mod) :aux-params (m/aux-params new-mod)})
 ;=> #object[org.apache.mxnet.module.Module 0x5304d0f4 "org.apache.mxnet.module.Module@5304d0f4"]
 ```

-To resume training from a saved checkpoint, instead of calling `set-params`, directly call `fit`, passing the loaded parameters, so that `fit` knows to start from those parameters instead of initializing randomly
+To resume training from a saved checkpoint, pass the loaded parameters to the `fit` function.
+This will prevent `fit` from initialzing randomly.

-Create fit-params, and then use it to set `begin-epoch` so that fit() knows to resume from a saved epoch.
+Create fit-params and then use it to set `begin-epoch` so that `fit` knows to resume from a saved epoch.

 ```clojure
 ;; reset the training data before calling fit or you will get an error